julp/shall/README.md

 * re2c: -b option generates broken lexers?
 * input/output strings have to be UTF-8 encoded
-* formatters: there are leaking (for now) if a same formatter is used to highlight more than one source
+* formatters: they are leaking (for now) if a same formatter is used to highlight more than one source
 * themes: style hashing (recognize that 2 styles are the same) requires a 64-bit system (results may be wrong on 32-bit system)